 “Regular audits are the backbone of a healthy site.” — Google’s Core Web Vitals Guidelines

-- Robots.txt Errors: Use Google Search Console to find blocked pages.
-Make sure crawlers can reach important files like CSS and JavaScript.
+- Robots.txt Errors: Use Google Search Console during a technical SEO site audit to find blocked pages and ensure crawlers access essential files like CSS and JavaScript.

-- XML Sitemap Issues: Check sitemaps with Screaming Frog.
-Then, update and submit them to Google and Bing through Search Console.
+- XML Sitemap Issues: Use Screaming Frog for a technical SEO site audit, then update and submit sitemaps to Google and Bing via Search Console.

-- Broken Links: Do monthly audits with Ahrefs.
-Fix dead links or use 301 redirects to keep traffic flowing.
+- Broken Links: Perform monthly technical SEO audits using tools like Ahrefs.
+Fix dead links or implement 301 redirects to maintain traffic and improve your seo check website performance.

 - Indexing Problems